Ford Focus RS Insurance Rates

 Rates are averaged for all Ford Focus RS models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Ford Focus RS Insurance
+How to Find More Affordable Ford Focus RS Insurance

-- It is possible to save as much as $200 per year just by quoting online in advance
+- You may be able to save around $200 per year simply by quoting online in advance

 Rate Tables and Charts